Weighted (Co)homology and Weighted Laplacian: Applications

 We show in Example \ref{eg:pentagon} that $\phi$-weighted homology is able to distinguish between pentagons with different \emph{angle weights}.
 The $\phi$-weighted homology could potentially be used to strengthen existing topological data analysis tools, such as persistent homology, which are effectively used in the data analysis of biomolecules \cite{xia2014persistent,xia2015multiresolution,xia2015persistent,cang2017topologynet,cang2018persistent,cang2018representability}.

+The Smith normal form is commonly used to compute integral homology \cite{dumas2003computing,kaczynski2004computational}.
 We will use the following fact about Smith normal form: \begin{prop}[cf.\ {\cite[Prop.~8.1]{miller2009differential}}] If the diagonal entries in the Smith normal form of a matrix $A$ are $d_1,d_2,\dots$, then the partial product $d_1d_2\dots d_k$ is the greatest common divisor of all determinants of $k\times k$ minors of the original matrix $A$. \end{prop}

 \begin{eg} Consider the pentagon shown in Figure \ref{fig:pentagon}, viewed as a simplicial complex $K$ with five vertices and five edges.
 The \emph{angle weights} $\alpha_0,\dots,\alpha_4$ are chosen to represent the interior angles of the polygon.
 (Depending on the situation, there may be different possible schemes of assigning values to $\alpha_i$.)